Everland by Rebecca Hunt

 One-hundred years after the disastrous 1913 expedition to Everland in Antarctica, a modern team is flown in to collect data on seals and penguins.
 They’re the first to set foot on the island since the earlier, doomed mission, but before long their decisions snowball into catastrophe.

-However, Everland is worth the early slog.
-The disintegration of physical capability, acumen, and team spirit is as devastating as it is compelling.
-The hallucinations and chaos both expeditions slide into are well-portrayed, and fascinating in themselves.
-Dinners’ paranoia and flawed logic are harrowing, and the trekking scenes with the sled are gripping.
-Misfortunes and suspense accrue, and I read late into the night worrying about Napps and Millet-Bass.
+Under extreme duress, the disintegration of the contemporary team’s physical capability, acumen, and spirit is as devastating as it is compelling.
+The hallucinations and chaos that both expeditions slide into are well-portrayed and fascinating pieces of psychology.
+Dinners’ paranoia and flawed logic is harrowing, and the trekking scenes with the sled are gripping.
+I read late into the night worrying about Napps and Millet-Bass.

 “The real dilemma, Dinners now saw clearly, was that they were being watched by something devious.
 It lurked outside the boundary of his limited vision, but it was certainly near enough to sense.”
 (264)